cl3t0/flight-finder/README.md

 client = CachingWrapper(AmadeusApi(key, secret, url), cacher)
 ```

-With everything done and working, I documented every function, created the Dockerfile, created the Makefile, wrote this README and adjusted every detail to work as I wanted.
-That's it.
+With everything done and working, I documented every function, created the Dockerfile, created the Makefile, created the CI pipeline with GitHub Actions, wrote this README and adjusted every detail to work as I wanted.
+That's it.de